fluencelabs/fRPC-Substrate/README.md

 ### RPC Endpoints

 Since fRPC works with existing centralized or self-hosted RPC providers, you want at least three provider urls with appended API keys to *the* chain of your choice.
-Multi-chain support is currently not supported by fRPC Substrate (hint, hint to all you hackathoners).
+Multi-chain support is currently not supported by fRPC Substrate.
 For Ethereum's Goerli testnet, for example:

 * Infura: https://goerli.infura.io/v3/\<your key>/
 * Alchemy: https://eth-goerli.g.alchemy.com/v2/\<your key>/